 The largest of its kind in B.C., the NICU cares for approximately 1,700 babies every year.
 All of them need special medical and surgical care for a range of reasons, including preterm birth, low birth weight, breathing difficulty and infection.

 “It is a privilege to work there,” Jenna says.
 “It is always an honour to help families navigate through such difficult situations and to try and make it the best it can be.”

 Parents are encouraged to spend as much time with their babies as possible, day or night, so teams make every effort to accommodate family requests.
 But it can be a challenging in the current NICU space.

 “I’ve had parents ask to lie down with or near their babies or whether there is a quiet or private room available – it’s a very basic request – but within the current layout, space is limited,” Jenna says.
-That’s why she’s especially excited about the NICU program moving into the Teck Acute Care Centre (TACC).
+That’s why she’s especially excited about the NICU program moving into the Teck Acute Care Centre at BC Children's.

 “An exciting part of this role has been connecting with the families and staff and having them participate in the process and seeing their feedback get utilized in the design,” she says.
 “All the questions, comments, concerns and energy people have put into the process has really helped shape the new unit.”

 The NICU will include 70 private, single-patient rooms on two floors.
 This will increase privacy and comfort for families, which has been shown to result in faster recovery times and better health outcomes for patients.
 Twelve mom-and-baby capable rooms also means both can receive the care they need in the same room and stay together.
 Each patient room will include sleeping accommodations and storage lockers.
 Shared family amenities will include washrooms with showers, kitchen areas, laundry and quiet rooms.